Skip to main content

 _10

-// Invalid: `c` is not used before the end of the scope, but must be.
+// Invalid: `c` is not moved or destroyed before the end of the scope, but must be.

 _10